 Biggest Upset – Back in 1975, Master Derby upset the field and returned $48.80 for a $2 wager.
 That’s a far cry from the Derby, which has seen two 50-to-1 or higher underdogs come through this decade.

-Top Trainers – The all-time leader in training winners is R. Wyndham Walden, who won for the seventh time back in 1888, and Bob Baffert who won his seventh Preakness in 2018.
+Top Trainers – The all-time leaders in training winners are R. Wyndham Walden, who won for the seventh time back in 1888, and Bob Baffert who won his seventh Preakness in 2018.
 Baffert is still active and is very likely to train more winners before he’s done.
-D. Wayne Lukas have trained six Preakness winners.
+D. Wayne Lukas has trained six Preakness winners.

 Trainer/Jockey Combo – Two different people have won the Preakness as both a trainer and as a jockey.
 Louis Schaefer got his win riding Dr. Freeland in 1929 and then trained Challedon in 1939.
 Johnny Longdon rode Count Fleet in 1943 and trained the winner in 196; Majestic Prince.